 Control Panel (Part 1)

-Electric Brewery Control Panels are available for order completely assembled and tested as well as in kit form.
-For complete details see our Products page.
+Control panels are available assembled and in kit form.
+For complete details see our Electric Brewery Control Panel order page.

 The control panel houses the lights, switches, and controls that we use to monitor and control our brewing process.

-It's a 100% custom unit designed and built by us specifically for our brewing setup using mainly industrial-grade components.
+It's a 100% custom unit designed and built by us specifically for our brewing setup using mainly non-proprietary (off-the-shelf) industrial-grade components to ensure long term serviceability.
+(More information)

 The control panel was by far the most complex part of our brewery to design, as just about every part of the brewing process has an impact on the control panel.

-All brewing process decisions had to be made prior to designing the control panel to ensure that the panel included the features we needed, worked well ergonomically, yet would remain flexible enough to allow for (optional) future changes.
+All brewing process decisions had to be made prior to designing the control panel to ensure that the panel included the features we needed, worked well ergonomically, and is safe to use.

 The control panel houses the lights, switches, and controls that we use to monitor and control our brewing process: